CybotAS/CookiebotWP/readme.txt

 **2. Your necessities, as the free plan does not include all features available in the premium plans.** The free plan does not include customization of banner and cookies declaration, multiple languages, e-mail reports, data-export, geo location, bulk consent, consent statistics, internal domain alias for development, test and staging.

-No matter the size of your website, you do have the right to a one month trial of Cookiebot for free.
+If more than 100 subpages are found during the initial website scan, you will be given a one-month trial free of Cookiebot with full functionality.

 See all details of [Cookiebot plans and pricing](https://www.cookiebot.com/en/pricing/).